Cuba Gooding and rape accuser agree to overturn liability verdict against actor | ExBulletin

 Cuba Gooding and rape accuser agree to overturn liability verdict against actor

-NEW YORK, Sept.
-22 (Reuters) – Cuba Gooding Jr has asked a U.S. judge to overturn a liability statement in a civil lawsuit brought by a woman who accused the Oscar-winning actor of raping her twice in 2013, after accepting his refusal to officially respond to his accusations was not voluntary.
+NEW YORK (Reuters) -Cuba Gooding Jr has asked a U.S. judge to overturn a declaration of responsibility in a civil lawsuit brought by a woman who accused the Oscar-winning actor of raping her twice in 2013, after agreeing to her failure to respond formally to his accusations were not voluntary.

-According to a case filed in Manhattan federal court on Wednesday, Gooding never saw the complaint from the accuser known as Jane Doe until August 3, five days after U.S. District Judge Paul Crotty granted her. a Default judgment on responsibility.
+According to a case filed in Manhattan federal court on Wednesday, Gooding never saw the complaint from the accuser known as Jane Doe until August 3, five days after U.S. District Judge Paul Crotty granted her. a default judgment https: //content.next.westlaw. com / Cosi / SignOn? redirectTo =% 2fDocument% 2fIb378cbb0f0bf11ebbfac8fa331ecb280% 2fView% 2fFullText.html% 3fcontextData% 3d (sc.Default)% 26transitionType% 3dDefault% 26truePage on% 3dDefault% 26truePage.

 Gooding’s attorney, Edward Sapone, said Doe’s processing server filed the $ 6 million lawsuit in an apartment where the actor’s girlfriend lived, but that Gooding had never lived there and that the porter did not want to accept the documents.